The Ultimate Room-by-Room Flooring Guide

 Vinyl plank tile is the ideal flooring option for sunrooms.
 It’s long-lasting and has the benefits of being waterproof, which is especially useful when your sunroom is used as a greenhouse of sorts.
 Should you accidentally overwater a plant, causing a spill, this rigid core, vinyl plank flooring can withstand the puddle until you find it, without causing damage.

 Even if you lack a green thumb, you’ll want this waterproof feature to at least withstand the fluctuation in humidity that sunrooms experience.
 Because sunrooms have a lot of windows, this area could use some help with acoustics.
 Installing vinyl plank and tile can help absorb sound and make a sunroom a bit less echoey.
-Boardwalk from Beauflor offers beautiful, realistic visuals and all Palmetto Road Waterproof collections are perfect sunroom solutions.
+Beautiful, realistic visuals are plentiful and many Palmetto Road Waterproof collections are perfect sunroom solutions.

 However, not just any vinyl plank tile will work.
 Select vinyl tile with UV inhibitors to protect against all the natural sunlight exposure.
 Vinyl products that are approved for sunrooms have a particular core construction and wearlayer that make them suitable for thermal stability to withstand temperature swings.
 Lastly, always check with the manufacturer to ensure sunroom usage is stated in the product’s warranty.